TechMartins72/Midnight-Decentralized-Launchpad/README.md

 ## Compact Language & Smart Contract

 This project is a practical demonstration of the Midnight smart contract, **Compact**.
-The smart contract demonstrates how to create, manage, transfer and store tokens on the midnight network while integrating external modules.
+The smart contract demonstrates how to create, manage, transfer and store tokens on the Midnight Network.

 ### Smart Contract Architecture